-TechnoImaging's 3D modelling is based on the 3D integral equation method (Hursán and Zhdanov, 2002), and the inversion itself uses a regularised re-weighted conjugate gradient (RRCG) method with focusing stabilisers (Zhdanov, 2002).
-Unlike smooth regularisation, focusing enables the recovery of 3D models with higher contrasts and sharper boundaries.
+Technolmaging's 3D modelling is based on the 3D integral equation method (Hursán and Zhdanov, 2002), and the inversion itself uses a regularized re-weighted conjugate gradient (RRCG) method with focusing stabilizers (Zhdanov, 2002).
+Unlike smooth regularization, focusing enables the recovery of 3D models with higher contrasts and sharper boundaries.
 This is an analog of the 3D MT inversion described by Zhdanov et al. (2011).
-The software is fully parallelised for running on cluster computers, meaning that it can be scaled to invert very large survey areas.
-Panels c) and d) of Figure 12 show vertical cross-sections from the 3D inversions of ZTEM and AirMt data, respectively, along the L1430 north-south profile across the Babel deposit.
+The software is fully parallelized for running on cluster computers, meaning that it can be scaled to invert very large survey areas.
+Panels d and e of Figure 12 show vertical cross-sections from the 3D inversions of ZTEM and AirMt data, respectively, along the L1430 north-south profile across the Babel deposit.